-Another particular tree that I’m sure is gonna draw your attention is the Queensland Bottle Tree that you can recognize from the bottle-shaped trunk.
+Another particular tree that I’m sure is going to draw your attention is the Queensland Bottle Tree that you can recognise from the bottle-shaped trunk.
 The trunks of this common species have been a valuable water source for Aboriginal people.

 Other gardens you should not miss

 I found very interesting the Cadi Jam Ora – First Encounters Garden where you can learn about plants that were used by Aboriginal people and their relationship with this land.
 Here you can also learn about the plants and seed brought by the First Fleet to create the first farm right in this area.

 The Palm Grove is where you can marvel at some of the giants of the plant world and here you can also see one of the oldest trees of the garden: Weeping Lilly Pilly.